-Board of Directors
+LCHPS Board of Directors

 A volunteer board directs LCHPS, along with their active spouses who provide invaluable skills and services to the organization.

-Julie Dowd Board Treasurer has extensive experience in charitable endeavors, having served on numerous boards throughout the years.
+Board Treasurer, Julie Dowd has extensive experience in charitable endeavors, having served on numerous boards throughout the years.
 Julie dedicated eight years to the Board of Kids in Distress Auxiliary in Weston, FL, where they contributed significantly to the organization’s mission of supporting children and families in need.
 Additionally, Julie served on the Board of Buckets of Rain for five years, helping to provide sustainable solutions to hunger and poverty.
 Currently, Julie is serving on the Board of Row by Row in Northern Michigan, continuing their commitment to improve the lives of the underserved by providing nutritious, fresh food and access to clean, fresh water.

 With a background in finance, Julie brings valuable expertise to her roles, ensuring effective management and allocation of resources.
 Outside of her charity work, Julie enjoys spending time with her family and friends in Michigan during the summer months.
 She resides in Florida in the winter months, which gives her the opportunity to golf all year round.